-- On 19 May 2009, the CNMC imposed a fine of €22.7 million on Cellnex (at the time, Abertis Telecom, S.A.U.) for an alleged abuse of dominant position in the market for transportation and broadcasting of TV signal in Spain, contrary to article 2 of Spanish Act on Defense of Competition (Lev 15/2007, de 3 de julio, de Defensa de la Competencia, "LDC") and article 102 of the Treaty on the Functioning of the EU ("TFEU").
-In the opinion of the CNMC, the Guarantor had allegedly abused its market power by (i) demanding substantial sums of money from its customers as a penalty for early termination of contracts; (ii) establishing contracts of excessive duration; and (iii) offering discounts if customers purchased more than one service.
-The decision also imposed on the Guarantor a duty to grant certain customers of carrier support services (Sogecable, Telecinco and Net TV) the right to terminate certain contracts unilaterally and for whatever reason, by giving three months' prior notice.
-Such notice can be given both for a partial termination of any of the regional territories (placas regionales) or for the entire national territory.
-The Guarantor requested the deferral of the payment of the fine until the Court ruled on the matter, a deferral that was granted on 10 January 2010.
+• On 19 May 2009, the CNMC imposed a fine of €22.7 million on Cellnex (at the time, Abertis Telecom, S.A.U.) for an alleged abuse of dominant position in the market for transportation and broadcasting of TV signal in Spain, contrary to article 2 of Spanish Act on Defense of Competition (Ley 15/2007, de 3 de julio, de Defensa de la Competencia, "LDC") and article 102 of the Treaty on the Functioning of the

+EU ("TFEU").
 The Guarantor also appealed the decision of the CNMC before the Spanish High Court (Audiencia Nacional) which on 16 February 2012 denied the appeal and upheld the decision on all grounds.
 The Guarantor further appealed the decision of the Spanish High Court to the Supreme Court on 12 June 2012.
 The Supreme Court ruled on 23 April 2015 and partially granted the appeal and declared that the CNMC resolution regarding the calculation of the fine was not in accordance with law and ordered the CNMC to recalculate it.
-On 29 September 2016 the CNMC issued a decision recalculating the aforementioned amount (£18.7 million), which was appealed to the Spanish High Court on 9 December 2016.
-The judgement date was scheduled for 22 June 2022.
-Furthermore, on 4 April 2017 Cellnex filed a claim which was responded by the Spanish State Attorney.
-As of 31 December 2021, the Group has a recorded provision for a total of €18.7 million, the same amount that was recorded as of 31 December 2020, restated.
-The Spanish High Court has not yet issued a ruling on the matter. - On 8 February 2012, the Spanish antitrust authorities imposed a fine of €13.7 million on Cellnex (at the time, Abertis Telecom, S.A.U.) for an alleged abuse of dominant position in the DTT-signal transport business in Spain contrary to article 2 LDC and article 102 of the TFEU.
+On 29 September 2016 the CNMC issued a decision recalculating the aforementioned amount (€18.7 million), which was appealed to the Spanish High Court on 9 December 2016.
+On 27 July 2022, the appeal was dismissed, and an application to submit a new appeal was filed against such decision, which was formally admitted on 1 June 2023.
+As of the date of this Information Memorandum, the decision on the merits of the appeal is still pending.
+As of 31 December 2022, the Group has a recorded provision for a total of €18.7 million, the same amount that was recorded as of 31 December 2021, restated.

+On 8 February 2012, the Spanish antitrust authorities imposed a fine of €13.7 million on Cellnex (at the time, Abertis Telecom, S.A.U.) for an alleged abuse of dominant position in the DTT-signal transport business in Spain contrary to article 2 LDC and article 102 of the TFEU.
 The alleged infringement derived from the Guarantor establishing margin squeezing prices for (i) wholesale access to its broadcast centers and infrastructures in Spain; and (ii) retail transport services for distribution of DTT signals.
 The Guarantor filed an appeal against the Spanish antitrust authorities' decision before the Spanish High Court (Audiencia Nacional) on 21 March 2012 and also requested the deferral of the payment of the fine until the Court ruled on the matter, a deferral that was granted on 18 June 2012.
 The Spanish High Court ruled on 20 February 2015 and partially upheld the appeal of Cellnex.
 Cellnex further appealed the decision of the Spanish High Court to the Supreme Court on 26 May 2015.
 On 23 March 2018, the Supreme Court dismissed Cellnex's appeal and therefore confirmed the existence of an abuse of dominant market position and also set out that the CNMC had to recalculate the fine.
-A nullity incident was filed by Cellnex before the Supreme Court which was dismissed on 19 July 2018.
-On 10 October 2018 Cellnex appealed before the Constitutional Court (Tribunal Constitucional) the decision of the Supreme Court.
-On 13 February 2019, the Constitutional Court dismissed Cellnex's appeal.
-The original bank guarantee was delivered on 4 February 2020.
 Following the corresponding calculation procedure, the CNMC has ruled that the amount of the fine should not be amended.
-Cellnex has filed an appeal against such decision.
-With regard to these proceedings, Cellnex registered a provision of €13.7 million as of 31 December 2021, the same amount that was recorded as of 31 December 2020, restated.
+Cellnex has filed an appeal against such decision before the Spanish High Court which was dismissed on 23 March 2023.
+On 15 June 2023, Cellnex filed an application to submit a new appeal.
+With regard to these proceedings, Cellnex registered a provision of €13.7 million as of 31 December 2022, the same amount that was recorded as of 31 December 2021, restated.